sinatra/sinatra.github.com/wild.markdown

 Websites {#sites}
 --------
+- [Bloor and Lansdowne is Blansdowne](http://blansdowne.ca) is a photoblog about a neighbourhood in Toronto.
 - [NYLS Upload Tool](http://upload.citylaw.org) Web-based replacement of FTP
 - [Fabulously40 Mobile](http://iphone.fabulously40.com) Sinatra powered mobile
   site of [Fabulously40](http://fabulously40.com/)